startup-boilerplate/homepage/README.md

 The general idea is solved with 2 npm packages:
  - [static-html-webpack-plugin](https://www.npmjs.com/package/static-html-webpack-plugin) it takes *react-router* routes and creates an html based on it.
  - [yaml-markdown-loader](https://www.npmjs.com/package/yaml-markdown-loader), it provides kinda Jekyll format for creating pages.
-You provide all meta that you need in a header, and content in a body of a .md file.
+You provide all meta, that you need in a header and content in a body.
+And all that in the same .md file.

 and builds a html tree along with all .js, .css, ... like this:
 ```